Use the same sample as blocks for block success rate.

 While PER measures efficiency and productivity, Usage Rate shows what percentage of team plays a player uses while on the floor.
 A high Usage Rate (>25%) means a player frequently ends possessions through shots, free throws, or turnovers.
 However, a high Usage Rate doesn't necessarily mean high efficiency - a player can have a high Usage Rate but low PER, indicating they use many possessions but don't convert them efficiently.

 True Shooting Percentage (TS%) is a measure of shooting efficiency that takes into account field goals, three-point field goals, and free throws.
-It's considered more comprehensive than traditional field goal percentage because it accounts for the added value of three-pointers and free throws.
+It's considered more broad than traditional field goal percentage because it accounts for the added value of three-pointers and free throws.
 The league average TS% is typically around 58%.
 Elite shooters often maintain a TS% above 60%, while anything above 65% is exceptional, usually achieved by efficient big men who take high-percentage shots near the basket.